-The Company's significant accounting policies are summarized in Note 3 of its annual consolidated financial statements for the nine months ended September 30, 2022.
+The Company's significant accounting policies are summarized in Note 3 of its annual consolidated financial statements for the year ended December 31, 2022.
 The preparation of consolidated financial statements in accordance with IFRS requires management to select accounting policies and make estimates and judgments that may have a significant impact on the consolidated financial statements.
 The Company regularly reviews its estimates, however; actual amounts could differ from the estimates used and accordingly, materially affect the results of operations.